 After my third semester ended I moved into a semi-bigger apartment in the Kodae area as mentioned in my blog Housing in Korea: My Residences (한국의 거주지 내 자리) just before the summer.
 That year I spent my first summer in Korea taking Korean language classes at Sogang University to increase my language skills for my graduation language skill requirement.
 My classes were very engaging and fun.
 In addition, my fellow classmates were very diverse.
 Every day we would sit at new tables and get to chat with a fellow classmate to get better acquainted with everyone in class.
 Since the class size was small after class sessions me and a few classmates would have lunch and study together.

 My life in Korea really became whole during my fourth semester in grad school/ second semester at KU.
-Upon returning from a brief trip back home after my Sogang classes had finished and just before fall, I remember expressing my feelings in regards to my relationship with my now ex.
-In addition, I spent my final semester focused on my courses and language studies.
+Upon returning from a brief trip home, I spent my final semester focused on my courses and language studies.
 After successfully completing 1 out of 2 thesis dissertations for my dual-degree program I began to prepare to apply to workplaces in Seoul.
 My reason for looking in Seoul at the time was due to my decision to extend my year and finish my final fifth semester completing research for my AU dissertation in Korea.

 That fall I felt whole residing in Korea.
 I had a nice apartment.
-I had a part-time ESL job.
-I had a boyfriend.
-I had a bunch of very close friends.
+I had a part-time ESL job, and I had a bunch of very close friends.
 Happy with my with everything going on I was intent on increasing my language fluency and enrolled in new courses (at Sogang again/ and YBM institute).
 My life was complete it seemed with the exception of a full-time job.
 However, my 2014 year was drastically different from my previous year.
-Outside of classes and dating I spent the majority of my time conducting research, reading books, and off-course writing my 2nd thesis paper.
+Outside of classes I spent the majority of my time conducting research, reading books, and off-course writing my 2nd thesis paper.
 But little did I know that things would change so fast.

 My grad school years both at AU and KU turned out to be more exciting than dull as I worked through completing my dual-degree program.
 I loved my global exposure, participating in two separate degree programs, and earning two individual degrees.
 I loved my time and experience living, working, and studying in DC and Seoul.
 Lastly, I also loved being a student all over again.
 During my two years as a grad student I weighed my interests, took chances on new experiences, and overcame hurdles I never knew I would encounter.
 But, most importantly from my time as a student both at AU & KU I learned more about myself and the career focuses I would pursue.